KenethGarcia/ClassiPyGRB/README.md

 ## Final Step: Discrete Fourier Transform
 Finally, the last step of Swift data pre-processing is to perform a Fast Fourier Transform to zero-padded normalized data out of $T_{100}$.
-There are so many python packages to do this job, particularly in this notebook, we are going to use _scipy_ in the `fourier_concatenate` instance, but before that, this function concatenate all energy band measurements in one single array, as required to execute DFT:
+There are so many python packages to do this job.
+In this notebook, we are going to use _scipy_ in the `fourier_concatenate` instance, but before that, this function concatenate all energy band measurements in one single array, as required to execute DFT:

 ```python